Losant/losant-templates/library-templates/experiences/pages/internationalization/README.md

 - `url`: The public URL pointing to the CSV from which the dictionary will be loaded.
 - `label`: The title of the language.
 This title should be in the same language as the dictionary it represents.
 The label is used in the language selector dropdown.
-- `emoji`: The [Emoji representation](https://emojipedia.org/flags/) of the language's flag.
+- `flagUrl`: An image of the language's flag.
 This is also used in the language selector dropdown.
 - `default`: A boolean that, when set to `true`, specifies which language should be listed as the default in your HTML `<head>`.
 Only one of your languages should have this property set.

 ### Using the Custom Node